scottzach1/Project-Beans/hardware_package/prototyping/gimbal/README.md

 #### Prototype 2:
 Specs:
-- M3 bolt size (Servo screws are M2 (x4))
+- M3 bolt size (8-9mm long partially threaded) (Servo screws are M2.5 (x4))
+ - If length is not 8-9mm the design will need to be modified to account for this.
+ - another option for bolts/screws is using nuts but embedding them in the design (will required modification).
 - Motor diameter 24mm

 Log:

-* Create and assemble prototype 2 (for 24mm engine)
+** Create and assemble prototype 2 (for 24mm engine) **
 * Made Gimbal Tube
 * Made inner and outer rings where axes of rotation are mounted.
 * Added upper and lower servo mounts to rings
   * Mounts are made to be the same offset from their respective axis of rotation.
 This is to ensure same angle change, show make control system easier to tweak.
 * Added structural support to servo mounts.
 * Screw holes added  to mounts.

-  * to do, Create Assembly.
+* Created Assembly.